United Fire Fighters Union Of South Australia

 The Formative Years

 From the early 1900’s through to the early 1970’s the Officers and Firefighters were a small and neglected part of a Union known as the Australian Government Workers’ Association (SA).
-The AGWA is now part of the Miscellaneous Workers’ Union.
+The AGWA later became part of the Miscellaneous Workers’ Union.
 In the many years that we were part of the AGWA, services that were provided to Firefighters were inferior in nature compared to their Victorian counterparts.

 Firefighters and Officers in South Australia in the late 60’s and early 70’s quickly became dissatisfied with the services that were being provided by the AGWA and consequently broke away from that Union to form two separate organisations, one representing Officers and the other representing Firefighters.
 It was unfortunate that the split away from the AGWA wasn’t a united one, however, the Officers and Firefighters continued to work closely together between 1971 and 1986, which saw a period of great activity in South Australia.
-Within a short period of time wages and conditions of Officers and Firefighters in South Australia quickly moved from the lower quartile to the upper quartile and happily we remain in that position today.
+Within a short period of time, wages and conditions of Officers and Firefighters in South Australia moved from the lower quartile to the upper quartile.
 As a result of a number of intense industrial disputes, great improvements were also made to the superannuation benefits of Officers and Firefighters.